knogleknuser/__5.1_group_sportsclub/README.md

 1) Begin by cloning the project
 2) After cloning, remove the .git folder by typing `rm -rf .git`.
 3) Open the project in IntelliJ
+4) Create the database 'sportsclub' in Postgres via pgAdmin
-4) Open the file "src/main/resources/sportsclub.sql" in mySql Workbench and execute it to create the sportsclub database.
+5) Open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and fill them with data.
-5) Update the MySql login credentials in the Main class to reflect your local system
+6) Update the login credentials in the Main class to reflect your local system
-6) Run it and get to know the code.
+7) Run it and get to know the code.

 ### Add some nice queries